"Healing is a matter of time, but it is sometimes also a matter of opportunity."

 We perform several different types of surgery.
 Any time we will be anesthetizing a pet, we first ask that you follow any fasting instructions you’ve been given.
 A full belly and anesthesia should be avoided.

 If a blood panel hasn’t been run recently, we always run a new pre-op panel prior to surgery to be sure that all major organs are functioning well.
-This is done as a matter to minimize risk.
+This is done to minimize risk.
 If all looks good, then even our choice of anesthesia used might vary by case or patient to ensure the best results.
 We’ll administer pain medication before the pet even wakes up, so that they already have a dose in their bodies as soon as surgery is over.

 We have a modern surgery suite, and while your veterinarian is performing surgery, our technicians are keeping a constant check on all of your pet’s vital signs, communicating them to the doctor as we go.
 Surgeries are performed with the utmost care.
 For many surgeries, you’ll be able to take your pet home the very same day!